desktopsetup/BadOS/README.md

 More Custom script TOOLs for iOS, instead of those boring basic scripts like opeing a website then inserts a URL.
 ㅤ

-But with some of these scripts you can get more keyboard access!
+But with some of these scripts you can get more keyboard access for iPad and iPhone!

-ㅤ

-If YOU make some custom Scripts from BadOS id like to know, cause I would love to add more BadOS scripts based off the Flipper Community! if you can my discord is "wiskey#0708"
-Im also on the offical FlipperZero Discord server where if you want id like to see some.

 ㅤ